 Arise, O Lord, in thine anger, be exalted to the very boundaries of my enemies.

-Arise, O Lord, in the decree thou hast ordained, and the congregation of the peoples shall surround thee; for their sakes return on high.
+Arise, O Lord, in the decree thou hast ordained, and the assembly of the peoples shall surround thee; for their sakes return on high.

-The Lord shall judge the people; judge me, O Lord, according to my righteousness and according to my innocence within me.
+The Lord shall judge the people, Judge me, O Lord, according to my righteousness and according to my innocence within me.

-Let the evil of the wicked come to an end, but establish the righteous, for God tests the mind and heart.
+Let the evil of the wicked come to an end, but establish the righteous, O thou who examines the hearts and minds.

 Righteous is my help from God, who saves the upright in heart.